department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-exam.md

 title: What to Expect at Your VA Claim Exam
 template: 6-info-page
 ---
-After you [file your disability benefits claim](/disability-benefits/apply-for-benefits/), VA may ask you to undergo a claim exam.
-This is also known as a compensation and pension (C&P) exam.
+After you [file your disability benefits claim](/disability-benefits/apply-for-benefits/), VA may ask you to get a claim exam to help us decide on your [disability rating](/disability-benefits/claims-process/ratings/).
+The claim exam is also known as a compensation and pension (C&P) exam.

-VA uses a claim exam to help determine your [disability rating](/disability-benefits/claims-process/ratings/).
 VA may also ask you to come in for a VA claim exam if you [appeal your disability benefits decision](/disability-benefits/claims-appeal/).

-A claim exam is not like a normal doctor’s visit.
-The purpose of the exam is to gather information specific to your claim, not to treat or diagnose your condition(s).
  Here’s what you can expect:

 -	The examiner will address only the service-connected conditions you've claimed and any related conditions.
 -	The examiner will ask you a standardized series of questions about your injury or illness.
 These questions are from the [Disability Benefits Questionnaire (DBQ)](http://benefits.va.gov/COMPENSATION/dbq_ListByDBQFormName.asp), and based on each condition.